Internships

 Companies may hire any eligible business student they like without waiting for approval.
 Specific company-intern pairings will be funded only once, i.e. no repeat funding in subsequent years for the same students.
 Start and end dates are set by the company and the intern depending on the best schedule for each.

-After a student is hired, the Institute provides a 50% reimbursement (maximum of $9,600 for grad students, $6,000 for undergrad students for the entire summer) to the student directly to defray the cost of hiring an intern; the salary reimbursement will not be provided for days that the student works during the academic year.
+After a student is hired, the Institute provides a 50% salary match (maximum of $9,600 for grad students, $6,000 for undergrad students for the entire summer) to the student directly to defray the cost of hiring an intern; the salary match will not be provided for days that the student works during the academic year.
 The recommended total weekly salary for an MBA intern is $1,600 and for a BBA intern is $1000 though students and host companies may negotiate the appropriate compensation.

 Companies entering the process will receive more detailed information and guidance on interviewing, hiring, required documentation, deadlines, etc.